-5.5 The Parts of the Vision Guide Window
+4.5 The Parts of the Vision Guide Window

 The Vision Guide window is the point and click environment where most of your vision development will take place.

-An understanding of this window and its major parts is the first thing you will need to grasp in order to use Vision Guide 8.0.
+An understanding of this window and its major parts is the first thing you will need to grasp in order to use Vision Guide 7.0.
 The Vision Guide window can be broken into the following major sections:

 - Title Bar

 - Toolbar

 - Flow Chart

 - Sequence and calibration trees

 - Image Display

 - Sequence, Object, and Calibration Windows

-- Jog tab
+- Jog and Robot tabs

-- Run Panel

-5.5.1 The Title Bar
+4.5.1 The Title Bar

 The Vision Guide window has a title bar that includes the title of the window, the camera type and resolution, and the name of the current sequence.
 The vision sequence name is put in brackets.
 A sample title bar is shown below.
-It shows that we are running Vision Guide 8.0 with a Compact Vision and currently using the "BlobTut" vision sequence.
+It shows that we are running Vision Guide 7.0 with a Compact Vision and currently using the "BlobTut" vision sequence.

-Vision Guide - Compact Vision - acA640-120gm (Virtual) - 640 x 480 - [Test]
+i Vision Guide - Compact Vision - NET 1044 BU (Virtual) - 640 x 480 - [BlobTut]

-It is important to understand the difference between the main title bar for the Epson RC+ 8.0 environment and the Vision Guide title bar.

-The Epson RC+ 8.0 title bar contains the name of the current project while the Vision Guide window title bar contains the name of the current sequence.
+It is important to understand the difference between the main title bar for the EPSON RC+ 7.0 environment and the Vision Guide title bar.
+The EPSON RC+ 7.0 title bar contains the name of the current project while the Vision Guide window title bar contains the name of the current sequence.

-5.5.2 Toolbar
+4.5.2 The Toolbar